matt-gilb/zmk-config-lowkey36/README.md

-# LowKey36 by Matt Gilbert
+# LowKey36 a split 36-key ergo keyboard

 This is the ZMK source repo for the LowKey36 spit keyboard.